asgerp/archtype/README.md

 # Archtype

-Masters school project on how to annotate source code to make sure that architectural patterns/styles used to design a system is upheld in the actual implementation.
+Masters project on how to annotate source code to make sure that architectural patterns/style,s used to design a system, is upheld in the actual implementation.

 ## Run it